 E-filing must be used to file all citations, tab charges, and complaints.

 (1) How Made.
 All signatures required under these rules must be affixed electronically, unless the e-filing technology is unavailable.
-If the document must be printed and manually signed, and the printed copy must be filed with the court.
+If the document must be printed and manually signed, a printed copy must be filed with the court.

 (2) Signature Standard.
 Electronic signatures may be affixed by any electronic means.